-The Novato Unified School District Board of Trustees and our staff are committed to providing a supportive atmosphere where each student can attain his/her potential.
+The Novato Unified School District Board of Trustees and staff are committed to providing a supportive atmosphere where each student can attain their potential.
 A District Human Relations and Respect Mission Statement which is displayed prominently at all schools supports our climate of acceptance and respect for all.
-Development of such an atmosphere requires a clear delineation between acceptable and unacceptable behavior and consistent enforcement of behavior standards.
+Development of such an atmosphere requires clear behavior expectations and consistent enforcement of behavior standards.